-De Quervain’s tenosynovitis is characterised by pain and inflammation in the outer layer of the tendons which are responsible for the action of the thumb, typically presenting with swelling and a thickened region where the wrist and thumb articulate.
-This condition typically develops from gradual or sudden overload of the tendons which work over the wrist and thumb such as lifting, pinching and gripping.
-Over time and as these actions are repeated over and over, the tendons become irritated, leading to pain and swelling.
+De Quervain’s Tenosynovitis is characterised by pain and inflammation in the outer layer of the tendons which are responsible for the action of the thumb, typically presenting with swelling and a thickened region where the wrist and thumb articulate.
+This condition typically develops from gradual or sudden overload of the tendon sheath which work over the wrist and thumb such as lifting, pinching and gripping.
+Over time and as these actions are repeated over and over, the sheath becomes irritated, leading to pain and swelling.

 Although De Quervain’s typically arises from long-term overuse, direct trauma may also lead to pain and swelling with scar tissue formation.
 Abduction of the thumb (thumb’s up position) is a commonly reported aggravator and grip strength decreases due to pain which can lead to reduced function.
 As repeated irritation is a critical driver in the development of this condition, continuation of gripping, pinching, grasping and wringing actions may increase the inflammation leading to more scar tissue formation and a worsening of symptoms.

-The tendon often benefits from strengthening to encourage new growth of collagen to make it more robust for the tasks that you require the thumb to complete.
+The affected tendons often benefit from strengthening to encourage new growth of collagen to make it more robust for the tasks that you require the thumb to complete.
 Your Physiotherapist at Pure will design and guide you through a tailored strengthening plan, instructing you on how many and how often to complete these exercises.